keisersoze/matrix_cpp/README.md

         the decoration class for the transposed matrix which has a pointer to the decorated matrix;
         it overrides the accessors calling the same methods to the wrapped matrix with inverted input.

+* diagonal_impl:
+        the decoration class for the transposed matrix which has a shared pointer to the decorated matrix;
+        it is a vector (a matrix with r rows and 1 column) accessing elements of the decorated matrix which are on diagonal positions; note that its rows are the minimum between rows and columns of the decorated matrix.

 * diagonal_matrix_impl:
-        the decoration class for the transposed matrix which has a shared pointer to the decorated matrix;
-        it is a vector (a matrix with r rows and 1 column) accessing elements of the decrated matrix which are on diagonal positions;
+        the diagonal matrix is an unmodifyable matrix which returns ```0```s on non-diagonal positions;
+        it must be used with the keyword ```const``` upon copy even if the keyword ```auto``` is used; otherwise the user risks to cause an "Unmodifyable matrix" error.

 * submatrix_matrix_impl:
         a decoration of the matrix class, which has a shared pointer to the decorated matrix;
-        it is a vector which accesses a portion of elements of the decorated matrix. its creator takes two pairs of <int>s which refer to the positions of the first and last elements of the matrix;
+        it is a vector which accesses a portion of elements of the decorated matrix. its creator takes two pairs of ```<int>```s which refer to the positions of the first and last elements of the matrix;
         its default creator returns a decoration of the matrix with all the elements; it gives therefore no error, but it is not advisable to do so as it lengthen the chain of decorations;

 ###Shared pointers
-In our design we decided to use smart ponters over raw pointers to manage lifetime of the objects, thus..
+In our design we decided to use smart ponters over raw pointers to manage lifetime of the objects, thus preventing memory leaks from unexpected behaviours from user's program.**FIL**è ok?

 Once we decided to use smart pointers we discussed the advantages / disadvantages between two possibile implemetations

 ###PIMPL idiom
 The PIMPL Idiom (Pointer to IMPLementation) is a technique for implementation hiding in which a public class wraps a structure or class that cannot be seen outside the library the public class is part of.

 We adopted PIMPL to

 The file matrix.h contains the classes matrix and matrix_temp.
 The matrix_temp class has been created to avoid making a deep copy invoking the copy constructor: